Jack Draper is not ‘the next Andy Murray’ but he can emulate his idol at US Open

 Jack Draper is not ‘the next Andy Murray’ but he can emulate his friend and idol at US Open

-Murray was already the world No 4 at Draper’s age, but the Scot’s successor at the top of British men’s tennis is gathering pace and showing signs of grand-slam winning quality at the US Open
+British tennis may never see another Murray, who was already the world No 4 at Draper’s age, but the Scot’s successor is starting to show signs of grand-slam winning quality at the US Open

 Jack Draper and Andy Murray are both tennis players, but that’s just about where the likeness stops.
-At 22, Murray was still feeling his way into the spotlight after reaching the quarter-finals of Wimbledon, painted at the time as some kind of misanthrope, an implacable grump.
-By contrast Draper, who plays in his first grand slam quarter-final on Wednesday, is embracing the fame.
+At 22, Murray was still feeling his way into the spotlight after reaching the semi-finals of Wimbledon, painted at the time as some kind of misanthrope, an implacable grump.
+By contrast Draper, who plays in his first grand slam semi-final on Friday, is embracing the fame.
 “I quite enjoy being in front of the camera,” he told British Vogue while doing a cover shoot this summer.
 “If I’m looking good, that is.”

 And yet for all their differences, there is an obvious and irresistable link.
 Murray’s third piece of advice to himself was to enjoy tennis before it’s gone.
-Now it is gone, and as Draper became the first British man to reach the last eight of a slam since Murray in 2017, there was an unmistakable sense of the torch being passed.
+Now it is gone, and as Draper became the first British man to reach the last four of a slam since Murray at the French Open in 2017, there was an unmistakable sense of the torch being passed.

-Draper thrashed the very capable Tomas Machac in the fourth round of the US Open, and then said he was immensely proud to be following in the footsteps of an “icon of the game” in Murray, and even misses his friend’s aroma.
+Draper thrashed the world No 10 Alex de Minaur in the quarter-finals of the US Open and said he was immensely proud to be following in the footsteps of his friend and an “icon of the game” in Murray.
 “I miss him in the changing rooms.
 I miss being next to his stinky shoes and all of his stinky clothes.
 Andy is a legend.
 If I have half the career that he’s had then I’ll be a happy man.”

-Draper’s rise was somewhat different to Murray, who was raised in Dunblane and moved to Barcelona as a teenager.
-Draper is the son of the former Lawn Tennis Association chief executive Roger Draper and Nicky Draper, a British junior champion.
+Draper’s rise was somewhat different to Murray, who grew up in Dunblane and moved to Barcelona as a teenager.
+He is the son of the former Lawn Tennis Association chief executive Roger Draper and Nicky Draper, a British junior champion.
 He attended the private Reed’s School in Surrey and was coached from a young age, developing a powerful left-handed serve and forehand despite being naturally right-handed.

 By this point in his career, Murray had reached multiple slam quarter-finals, had won four ATP titles and was ranked No 4 in the world.
 Draper is No 25, with one tour title so far, the Stuttgart Open he won in June.
 That difference is partly a gap in natural ability, but it is also explained by Draper’s struggles with a plethora of injuries – back, hip, ankle, shoulder – which have meant that this is really his first year of sustained play.

-“My body was made of glass,” Draper recently said of his struggles in 2022 and 2023 – and here there is a parallel to Murray, whose body broke down as a young emerging player, which drew some criticism in the media.
-He went away and worked on his physique in the winter of 2007/08, and came back the following season unrecognisably stacked, leading to his famous bicep-flex celebration at Wimbledon the next summer.
+“My body was made of glass,” Draper recently said of his struggles in 2022 and 2023 – and here there is a parallel to Murray, whose body broke down as a young emerging player, which drew stinging criticism in the media.
+Murray worked on his physique in the winter of 2007/08 and came back the following season unrecognisably stacked, leading to his famous bicep-flex celebration at Wimbledon the next summer.

-Draper has worked hard in the gym over the past 12 months to become more physically resilient.
-He admits he has not always adopted a professional mindset, indulging in fast food and enjoying a night out and a few beers, as a comic video of a boozy car ride home with Murray last year suggested (Murray stoically drives as Draper sings I’m Gonna Be 500 Miles at the top of his voice while swigging lager).
+Draper, too, has worked hard in the gym over the past 12 months to become more physically resilient.
+He admits he has not always adopted a professional mindset, indulging in fast food and enjoying nights out and a few beers, as a comic video of a boozy car ride home with Murray last year suggested (Murray stoically drives as Draper sings I’m Gonna Be 500 Miles at the top of his voice while swigging lager).

 Andy Murray on that car ride with Draper:— The Tennis Letter (@TheTennisLetter) September 21, 2023